 July 23, 1994, Crabo & Troubridge.

 Photograph copyright: Merrill A. Peterson

-Neoarctia beanii is a medium size (FW length 16–17 mm ) reddish brown moth from subalpine habitats in the northern Rocky Mountain region.
+Chelis beanii is a medium-sized (FW length 16–17 mm), reddish-brown moth from subalpine habitats in the northern Rocky Mountain region.
 The forewing ground color is smoky medium to dark rose.
-It is traversed by very wide darker rosy brown-gray lines, usually fused into a broad V in the center of the wing and forming a continuous band or series of irregular patches near the outer margin.
+It is traversed by very wide darker rosy brown-gray lines, usually fused into a broad "V" in the center of the forewing and forming a continuous band or series of irregular patches near the outer margin.
 The hindwing is lighter clear to smoky rose pink, marked by darker rosy gray discal spot, median line, complete or patchy marginal band, and part of the fringe.
 The head and thorax are the same color as the forewing lines, and the abdomen is similar to the hindwing ground color.
 The bipectinate antennae are light rosy brown with darker gray pectinations.

 This species is found in near timberline at high elevations in the Rocky Mountains.
 It is most common slightly below tree line in open forest, subalpine meadows, and parkland.

 Chelis beanii is found in the mountains of eastern British Columbia.
 The most westerly record is from Big White east of the Okanagan Trench and the most northerly record is from Pink Mountain north of Ft.
 St. John.